marklieberman/ComfyUI-Liebs-Picker/README.md

 * Display a modal dialog with the images to select.

+* Switch between a grid view and a single image view.

+* Modal only displays in the browser tab that was running the workflow.

+## Controls

 * Middle-click or spacebar toggles between grid view and single image view.

-* Mouse-wheel or arrows to navigate between image in single image view.

-* Click on an image to select it, or toggle selected images with number keys.
+* E, forward-slash /, or left click to select or deselect images.

 * Enter to proceed with selection, or Escape to cancel workflow.

-* Modal only displays in the browser tab that was running the workflow.
+### Grid view

+* Arrows keys or WASD to nagivate between images in the grid view.

+* Toggle selected images with number keys 1-9 and 0.

+### Single image view

+* Mouse-wheel, left and right arrow keys, or AD keys to navigate between images in single image view.

 ## Credits

-This node was developed using the techniques from [cg-image-filter](https://github.com/chrisgoringe/cg-image-filter) by chrisgoringe.
+This node was developed using the techniques from [cg-image-filter](https://github.com/chrisgoringe/cg-image-filter) by @chrisgoringe.